fnunnari/deeva/README.md

 # DeEvA

-Virtual characters' generation and voting platform

-This is a platform for the procedural generation of characters.
+This is a platform for the procedural generation of characters from personality traits.

 It currently consists of several, inter-dependent, projects.